By Maria Fleet

 When it comes to weight management, if we want to be successful, we can’t wing it or improvise on our own.
 Dr. Dawn Smiley-Byrd, an endocrinologist who practices in and around Atlanta, GA, says it’s important to have a solid plan – one worked out with a doctor, and revised as time goes on.
 That can help when life’s distractions pull us away from our weight loss goals.
 Even our own bodies, she says, can interfere with these goals.

 Dr. Smiley-Byrd’s specialty puts hormones at the center of her work with patients and their weight loss objectives.
 Hormones are key in understanding how our bodies use calories.
 Unfortunately, when we try to lose weight, our bodies actually rebel against us, in a way.
 Through complex biological mechanisms that doctors are understanding better and better, our bodies try to hold on to the weight.
-Dr Smiley-Byrd says her patients sometimes experience weight regain as a lack of their own willpower.
+Dr Smiley-Byrd says her patients sometimes feel that they’re regaining weight because they lack willpower.
 They don’t realize what’s happening has a scientific explanation.
 “There’s a true physiologic mechanism underlying this.
 Every time we lose weight, our body is working against us to regain that set weight,” Dr. Smiley-Byrd explains.

 She recommends a robust plan to go up against these biological forces competing against us.
 To help her patients devise a plan to counteract this unyielding bit of biology, Dr. Smiley-Byrd quizzes her patients about what they are doing, and what has worked for them before, and even what hasn’t worked.
 She asks about what medications they take, and what supplements they use.
 She recommends that they keep a food journal and share it with her, because that’s how she can really zero in on where changes can be made.
 “You’d be surprised at the amount of sugar we could cut just by taking out a soda pop or two,” she says.
 Another hidden source of extra sugar is fruit juice, which ”has a lot of calories and a lot of sugar,” she reminds her patients.
 A better substitute is to eat the whole fruit, which includes fiber and slows the rate at which the sugar is absorbed.